 Raise your hand if someone came immediately to mind when you read that.
 Now take that hand and cover your face in shame if it was you.

-Oh the excitement of packing – the anticipation of seeing new places and being ready for anything and everything.
+Oh, the excitement of packing!
+The anticipation of seeing new places and being ready for anything and everything.

 I must admit this was pretty much me ten years ago.
 I ALWAYS over-packed, and I would take really stupid shit.
 One time I packed a pair of hand weights, because, oh yeah, I was going to work out every day of my vacation.
-Right.
+Yeah, right.
 I ended up wearing a pair of my dad’s sweats the ENTIRE time because the airline lost my suitcase.
 (I’m pretty sure they didn’t lose it, they never sent it because it was overweight.)

 I’m preparing for a weekend trip to New Orleans, so I thought I would share how I pare down and take the bare minimum of things that I need.
 I’ve pretty much reversed the excitement from figuring out every little thing I might need, to figuring out every little thing I can leave behind.

 Step One – Congratulations, You Have Made the First Cut

 To begin, I take out all my cutest clothes and lay them all over the bed.

 Step Two – I’m Sorry, You Are Up For Elimination

 I’m only taking a small duffel bag since it’s just for the weekend.
 So the first criteria for elimination was anything that couldn’t be rolled up to fit in the bag.
 (Rolling, as opposed to folding, keeps your clothes from getting all wrinkled.)
 Since I avoid buying anything that needs an iron anyway, it only eliminated one skirt from the pile.